Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Frederick County government currently does not have a bulk trash pickup program.
 Appliances such as refrigerators, freezers, stoves, etc. can be brought to the recycling center on Reichs Ford Road free of charge during normal business hours: Monday through Saturday 7:00 am to 4:30 pm.
 Residents living within an incorporated municipality's town limits should contact that town to inquire about their bulk pickup program.”

-Frederick County will remove large wildlife animal carcasses (i.e. deer, bear, etc.) that is located within the County's right-of-way.
+Frederick County will remove large wildlife animal carcasses (i.e. deer, bear, etc.) that are located within the County's right-of-way.
 To report large animal carcasses located within the county right-of-way, please fill out a County Work Request form or contact us at 301-600-1564.
-Please refer to the "Removal of Animal Carcass on a County Road or Right-of-Way Policy".
+Please refer to the "Removal of Animal Carcass on a County Road or Right-of-Way Policy."

 This decision is handled by the Office of Transportation Engineering, you may reach them at 301-600-2930.